jasonaaronwilson/omni-c/README.md

   omni-c build --executable=my_program *.c sub-directory/*.c
 ```

-If you are building larger programs, you may want to create libraries
-and begin using a build system of your choice, but omni-c isn't
-forcing this on you.
+(There are other options like source archives to help structure larger
+programs, or you can use or output more standard C libraries with

-We will probably have a (versioned) package mechanism like all other
+header files.
+We will eventually have a (versioned) package mechanism
-modern languages so you can stand on the shoulders of giants instead
+like all other modern languages so you can stand on the shoulders of
-of writing all of your own code.
-We will eventually supply an LLM
+giants instead of writing all of your own code.)
-prompt so that LLMs just work for you too.

 ## Omni C Standard Library